-Second in the thriller series was inspired by true events!
+Second in the Ray Myers thriller series was inspired by true events!

 Maggie doesn't despair because she's 29 and still single, childless.
-If only ...
-As a former foster child and now baby peddler for a San Diego human smuggling outfit, Maggie's big goal and lifelong wish is to raise enough money for a home for orphans like herself.
-She can do it because she's the outfit's top salesperson, able to get the most reluctant client to fork over big money to adopt that baby, even if it's not white.
+Having been a foster child and now baby peddler for a San Diego human smuggling outfit, Maggie's big goal, a lifelong wish, is to raise enough money for a home for orphans like herself.
+She can do it because she's the outfit's top salesperson, able to get the most reluctant client to fork over big money to adopt that baby, even if it's not the preferred skin color.

 But her world abruptly unravels as her co-dependent, depressed dad is killed and her latest shipment of babies gets kidnapped at the border in a terrible massacre of their caretakers.
 Most compelling of all, her boss find out she's skimming money and sends an enforcer around to settle things.
 Maggie Frazier is left with nothing to do but run off to Mexico.